pku-minic/MiniVM/README.md

 [![Build and Test](https://github.com/pku-minic/MiniVM/workflows/Build%20and%20Test/badge.svg)](https://github.com/pku-minic/MiniVM)

-MiniVM is a virtual machine for interpreting Eeyore/Tigger IR, which is designed for PKU compiler course.
+MiniVM is a virtual machine for executing Eeyore/Tigger IR, which is designed for PKU compiler course.

 ## Building from Source